SeisComP/seedlink/apps/seedlink/descriptions/seedlink.rst

-SeedLink is a real-time data acquisition protocol and a client-server software that implements this protocol.
+SeedLink serves miniSEED data to clients in real times.
+It is a real-time data acquisition protocol and a client-server software that implements this protocol.
 The SeedLink protocol is based on TCP.
 All connections are initiated by the client.
 During handshaking phase the client can subscribe to specific stations and streams using simple commands in ASCII coding.
 When handshaking is completed, a stream of SeedLink "packets" consisting of a